Property · Last updated 2 June 2026

 • AML compliance checks

-For non-resident landlords, professional management is almost essential.
-Time zone differences, emergency maintenance, and tenant turnover are difficult to handle from abroad.
-For resident landlords with a single property, self-management is viable but factor in the time cost of being on call.
+For non-resident landlords, professional management is close to essential.
+Emergency maintenance, tenant changeovers, compliance filings, and service charge disputes are very difficult to handle from abroad.
+For resident landlords with a single property, self-management is viable, but factor in the time cost of being on call around the clock.

 Common Mistakes to Avoid

-• Running short-term lets without Registrar notification - fines apply under the 2024 amendments
+• Running short-term lets without Registrar notification: fines apply under the December 2024 amendments to the RPO Act 2021.
+Notifying the Registrar is a condition of operating, not an optional step

-• Ignoring the 50/50 restriction - properties originally purchased on a 50/50 basis with the Government have restrictive covenants.
-Confirm you have permission to let before marketing
+• Ignoring the 50/50 restriction: properties originally purchased on a 50/50 basis with the Government carry restrictive covenants.
+Confirm you have permission to let before marketing the property to any third party

-• Underestimating service charges - these are separate from management fees and can significantly affect net yield.
-Review the underlease document before buying
+• Underestimating service charges: service charges are entirely separate from management fees and can significantly compress net yield.
+Review the underlease document carefully before purchasing

 FAQ